 Public universities in Italy set their tuition fees according to the level of degree, and the study programme.

-- Tuition fees in prestigious public universities in Italy may exceed 1,000 EUR/ year.
+- Tuition fees in prestigious public universities in Italy may exceed 1,000 EUR/academic year

-In most institutions, EU students also benefit from lower tuition fees compared to non-EU students and some of the state universities in Italy set the tuition based on the student’s parental income.
+In most institutions of higher education, EU students also benefit from lower tuition fees compared to non-EU students and some of the state universities in Italy set the tuition based on the student’s parental income.

 Tuition fees in private universities